 1989—The Alumni Division is renamed as the Professional Division to include alumni and professional businesspersons.

-1990—The groundbreaking ceremony is held for the FBLA-PBL National Center.
+1990—The groundbreaking ceremony is held for the FBLA National Center.

-1994—The FBLA–Middle Level division is formed for students in grades 5–9.
+1994—The FBLA–FBLA Middle School division is formed for students in grades 5–9.

 1997—Edward D. Miller retires as president and chief executive officer of the national association.
 Jean Buckley is appointed president and chief executive officer.